 More than a year after the Super Nintendo had come out.

 Despite all reason toward the contrary, a little piece of me was overjoyed at the sight of another Dragon Warrior.
 Sure, I still had to enter the menu to talk to anyone, open doors, inspect things, or breathe.
 Yes, dealing with NPCs required more menu navigation than changing your privacy settings on Facebook.
 But, I could climb stairs without entering the menu.
 That in itself somehow made everything else all right.

 In the same vein as later Mega Man games, I could forgive graphics for being sub-par for such a late NES game.
 Rather, that is, I can forgive them.
 At the time, I forgave them because I was an easy-to-please six-year-old and lacked the understanding that they were just being lazy.
 The game looks essentially the same as the original Dragon Warrior, but when has Dragon Warrior ever exceeded expectations?

-1992, that’s when.
+1992—that’s when.
 Dragon Warrior IV set itself apart from other games of its era with its story.
-While hardly and epic comparable to Gilgamesh, the Odyssey, or Chrono Trigger, it contained a number of features unique for its time.
+While hardly an epic comparable to Gilgamesh, the Odyssey, or Chrono Trigger, it contained a number of features unique for its time.

-Half of the game is spent before you even meet the hero, a fact that lead to much confusion and resetting of the game for my six-year-old self as the first character you play doesn’t have the name you just entered.
+Half of the game goes by before you even meet the hero, a fact that led to much confusion and resetting of the game for my six-year-old self as the first character you play doesn’t have the name you just entered.
 Four groups head through their own storylines explaining how they come together.
 I always found this part to be incredibly fun, as most games waste all of the character development early on, both in terms of story and of leveling.
 Playing each group individually extends that golden period before arriving at the late-level grind-fest that plagues RPGs to this day.
 While not entirely avoided, Dragon Warrior IV manages to put it off further than most games, at a time when the grind-fest was an industry-certified method of increasing play time discussed at length in user manuals, promotional literature, and peer-reviewed journals.

 The final chapter of the game allowed for changing out party members on the fly—something I don’t remember seeing before or again until Final Fantasy VI.
-The tactical system used to control party members after that point was a little odd, but I’ll accept that in trade for being able to choose whoever I want to be in my party.
+The tactical system Dragon Warrior employed to control party members after that point was a little odd, but I’ll accept that in exchange for the ability to choose whoever I want to be in my party.
 The uncontrolled characters would regularly use odd skills or actions, which could potentially be annoying, but if Kingdom Hearts can get away with that, I’ll let it slide for ol’ DW4.

 TL;DR?
 Fine.
 Let me break it down for you.
 That’s right, Paul Franzen, I’m bringing back the component scores, and there’s nothing you can do about it!
 Except, perhaps, edit this section out.
 But, hopefully, you won’t do that.
 Have I ever told you how much I like writing for GameCola?